 If you’re looking for somewhere family friendly…

 One such spot is Zakynthos.
 Relatively flat, its beaches are long with shallow and gentle waters.
-Spots such as Tsilivi are home to some great, family orientated resorts; with swimming pools just metres from the beach and plenty to do – including a waterpark.
+Spots such as Tsilivi are home to some great, family orientated resorts; with swimming pools just metres from the beach and plenty to do, including a waterpark.
 Kos, despite its reputation for raucous nightlife, is another good shout.
-There’s lots of large resorts here where you’ll find everything you need onsite.
+There are lots of large resorts here where you’ll find everything you need onsite.

 If you’re looking for beautiful beaches…

-For possibly the most Instagram-able beach on the Med, head to Zakynthos’ shipwreck beach.
-This secluded code is wrapped on all sides by towering white cliffs and hosts a very special feature.
-At its centre is the remains of a rusted, shipwrecked freighter ship – it’s like something from the movies.
+For possibly the most Instagrammable beach on the Med, head to Zakynthos’ shipwreck beach.
+This secluded cove is wrapped on all sides by towering white cliffs and hosts a very special feature.
+At its centre are the remains of a rusted, shipwrecked freighter ship – it’s like something from the movies.